golota60/oxytail/README.md

 oxytail-base = { git = "https://github.com/golota60/oxytail"}
 ```

 Done!
-Now, initialize the theme, and simply use `floem` like normal, *except* import your widgets from `oxytail-base`!
+Now, initialize the theme, and simply use `floem` like normal, *except* import your widgets from `oxytail-base` instead of `floem`!

 ```rs
 use floem::kurbo::Size;